 When comparing the different types of oats, the steel-cut oats are definitely less processed and have a higher nutrient content.
 However, when we make them it can take a LONG TIME (20 minutes or more).

 Quick cooking oats are still considered a whole grain and have less fiber, but not by much.
 They are certainly more convenient and I would consider them very healthy.
 The ones you want to stay away from are the individual packets that contain sugar and other flavorings!

 Your best bet is to cook your oatmeal and flavor it yourself.
-For a convenient chart that compares different products, check out Grains and Losses.

 Personally, I like the texture and flavor of the steel cut oats but often eat the instant because it takes less time.
 If you want to save time though, try this recipe for steel cut oats in a crockpot.
 They can be refrigerated or frozen into individual portions once they are cooked.

 Crock Pot Oatmeal: *For non-dairy oatmeal, try adding applesauce, apple butter, or almond butter instead of dairy products.*

 - 1 cup raisins (cranberries, or dried fruit of choice)

 - ½ cup milk (half and half, or buttermilk)